 Mars is the fourth planet from the sun.
 Befitting the red planet's bloody color, the Romans named it after their god of war.
 The Romans copied the ancient Greeks, who also named the planet after their god of war, Ares.
 Other civilizations also typically gave the planet names based on its color — for example, the Egyptians named it "Her Desher," meaning "the red one," while ancient Chinese astronomers dubbed it "the fire star."

-The bright rust color Mars is known for is due to to iron-rich minerals in its regolith — the loose dust and rock covering its surface.
+The bright rust color Mars is known for is due to iron-rich minerals in its regolith — the loose dust and rock covering its surface.
 The soil of Earth is a kind of regolith, albeit one loaded with organic content.
 According to NASA, the iron minerals oxidize, or rust, causing the soil to look red.

 The cold, thin atmosphere means liquid water currently cannot exist on the Martian surface for any length of time.
-This means that although this desert planet is just half the diameter of Earth, they have the same amount of dry land.
+This means that although this desert planet is just half the diameter of Earth, it has the same amount of dry land.

 The red planet is home to both the highest mountain and the deepest, longest valley in the solar system.
 Olympus Mons is roughly 17 miles (27 kilometers) high, about three times as tall as Mount Everest, while the Valles Marineris system of valleys — named after the Mariner 9 probe that discovered it in 1971 — can go as deep as 6 miles (10 km) and runs east-west for roughly 2,500 miles (4,000 km), about one-fifth of the distance around Mars and close to the width of Australia or the distance from Philadelphia to San Diego.